CloudSihmar/introduction-to-kubernetes/VolumesAndData.md

           claimName: myclaim
 ```

 Another example for the mounting the PersistentVolumeClaim in the Pod can be given as follows.
 You already learned how to mount a Volume in a Pod.
-The big difference here, is using s'pec.volumes.persistentVolumeClaim' and providing the name of the PersistentVolumeClaim.
+The big difference here, is using 'spec.volumes.persistentVolumeClaim' and providing the name of the PersistentVolumeClaim.

 ```yaml
 apiVersion: v1